Tekl/beolingus-deutsch-englisch/README.md

 The content of this plugin is based on the online dictionary [www.beolingus.de](https://www.beolingus.de) by TU Chemnitz.

-The Python script to convert the BeoLingus dictionary into a dictionary plugin was developed by Wolfgang Reszel.
+The Python script to convert the BeoLingus dictionary into a dictionary plugin was developed by Wolfgang Kreutz.

-**Website with further information:** [www.tekl.de](https://www.tekl.de).
+**Website with further information:** [www.tekl.de](https://tekl.de).
 **Support and source code:** [github.com/Tekl/beolingus-deutsch-englisch](https://github.com/Tekl/beolingus-deutsch-englisch)
 **Changelog:** [CHANGELOG.md](https://github.com/Tekl/beolingus-deutsch-englisch/blob/master/CHANGELOG.md)
 **Donation:** [PayPal](https://www.paypal.me/WolfgangReszel)